The National Gallery, London – Virtual Tour

-Plan to visit the most famous objects of the museum at the first opening hour or during the late night openings.
+Plan to visit the most famous objects of the museum at the first opening hour or during the late-night openings.
 Reserve the middle of the day for the less popular galleries.
-So see your favourite masterpieces first thing in the morning or during a late night session.
+See your favorite masterpieces first thing in the morning or during a late-night session.

 Take multiple visits and breaks

 Entry to the National Gallery is free, so you do not need to see everything in just one visit.
 Spread your experience over multiple visits and take breaks for food and hydration.
 Reading this book during a tea or coffee break is a great way to refresh in between gallery visits.